-What Can a Handyman Do in Minneapolis, Minnesota?
+What Can a Handyman Do Without a License in Minneapolis, Minnesota?

 In Minneapolis (Hennepin County), most handyman-type work is legal without a Minnesota contractor license as long as you are not doing licensed trade work (electrical/plumbing/HVAC) and you are not acting as a residential building contractor/remodeler on projects that require state licensure/registration.
 Minnesota regulates residential contractors primarily through the Minnesota Department of Labor and Industry (DLI), and Minneapolis also requires certain local licensing/registration and building permits even when you are exempt from state contractor licensing.